djepar/CoursGenInfo/UX/GoogleUX/Course1/FoundationUX.md

 Not a linear process but an iterative one.

 Phases :
-- Empathize :
+- Empathize : learn more about user and their problems, needs, and the environment/context where designing
-- Define :
+- Define : From the information of the emphatize phase, defining the most important problem and why.
+The output should be a clear **problem statement**
-- Ideate :
+- Ideate : The first step of ideation should be to propose lot of design solution through collaborative brainstorming.
+Then picking out the best solution for the problem
-- Prototype :
+- Prototype : Producing an early model of a product to "demonstrates its functionality"
-- Test :
+- Test : Testing the prototype (in dialectical with the prototype phase)